-- The articles have a readability code in the upper right corner.
-"R: 2.3" means the article scored at a 2.3 grade reading level, without the bolded vocabulary words. - The bolded words are key science vocabulary words, which build science literacy.
-These words may be used as answers in the crossword puzzles. - Find the owl at the bottom of every article page and ask students to reread the assigned pages.
+• The articles have a readability code in the upper right corner.
+"R: 2.3" means the article scored at a 2.3 grade reading level, without the bolded vocabulary words.

 The Crossword Puzzles:

 The crosswords have four types of clues: